ETC-A/etca-spec/base-isa.md

 | `1101` | greater                 | <code> ~Z &amp; (N = V) </code>  |         |
 | `1110` | always                  |                                  |         |
 | `1111` | never                   |                                  |         |

-### Execution of Reserved Instructions

-When executing a reserved instruction, the CPU must halt normal execution of the program.
-This can mean Halt and Catch Fire, halt and wait to be interrupted, trigger an interrupt, or other such behaviors.
-A future extension is expected to tighten this restriction to "the CPU must trigger a specified interrupt."